kamushin/github.io/content/learning/docker_compose_scale_link.md

 It may already be improved in v2 with docker 1.10, but I have not get the chance to use docker 1.10.

 I think this way is better since we can easily scale up and dont need to change the config.
-DevOps should evolve in this way.
+DevOps should evolve in this scalable way.